 The worth of exhausted hot air (thanks to "Interest's" interest):

-My calculations do not allow for the BTU or KWH cost for humidifying drawn in, dry outside air, the heating of that water vapor along with the air, nor for the expansion of outside air when heated to room temperature.
-Someone who knows, estimates and field engineers for the heating and refrigeration trade could dope that all out for us in a jiffy.
-(Science types might talk "molar weights", diatomic and adiabatic gas --*shudder*.)
+My above calculations didn't allow for the BTU or KWH cost for humidifying drawn in, dry outside air, the heating of that water vapor along with the air, nor for the expansion of outside air when heated to room temperature.
+Someone who does field engineering for the heating and refrigeration trade could dope that all out for us in a jiffy.
+(Science type guy might talk "molar weights", diatomic and adiabatic gas --*shudder*.)

 So --and just trying to account for the naked air that gets sucked out of your house: